-Visitors will enjoy stops at the Alaska Raptor Center, Fortress of the Bear, and the Sitka National Historical Park and Totem Park.
-Again, there are many opportunities to hike on the outskirts of town and there are plenty of companies that will take you fishing, boating, camping, and wildlife-watching during your visit if you choose.
+Visitors will enjoy stops at the Alaska Raptor Center, Fortress of the Bear, the Sitka National Historical Park, and Totem Park.
+Again, there are many opportunities to hike on the outskirts of town, and plenty of companies will take you fishing, boating, camping, and wildlife-watching during your visit.

 Mid-Range Property – Sitka Hotel

-The Sitka Hotel has a bar, restaurant, shared lounge, and free Wifi.
+The Sitka Hotel has a bar, restaurant, shared lounge, and free Wi-Fi.
 If you’re traveling with children, family rooms are available.
-Some rooms have patios and others have views of the sea.
-Breakfast is provided and the front desk staff will be happy to advise you about local activities.
+Some rooms have patios, and others have views of the sea.
+Breakfast is provided, and the front desk staff will gladly advise you about local activities.

-Juneau is the capital of Alaska and it’s a fun town to visit.
-It’s much bigger than Sitka and Ketchikan described above; its population is just over 32,000 and it’s the second-largest city in the United States by area!
-The city itself is on a hill but is very walkable and there is plenty to do there during your stay.
+Juneau is the capital of Alaska, and it’s a fun town to visit.
+It’s much bigger than Sitka and Ketchikan described above.
+Its population is just over 32,000, and it’s the second-largest city in the United States by area!
+The city is on a hill but very walkable, and there is plenty to do there during your stay.

-The Alaska State Museum is excellent and the Glacier Gardens Rainforest Adventure is an attraction that will help you learn more about Alaskan native plants.
-There are dozens of bars and restaurants in Juneau too, so this is a great place to visit if you wish to try some authentic Alaskan cuisine.
+The Alaska State Museum is excellent, and the Glacier Gardens Rainforest Adventure is an attraction that will help you learn more about Alaska native plants.
+There are dozens of bars and restaurants in Juneau, so this is a great place to visit if you wish to try authentic Alaskan cuisine.

 Budget Property – Alaska Hotel and Bar

 Between 1896 and 1899, Skagway was a stepping-off point for the Klondike Gold Rush; 100,000 prospectors came to this area hoping to get rich.
 Only a few did.
-Today, this remote town is a likely stop if you take an Alaska cruise, but it’s worth visiting otherwise as well.
+Today, this remote town is a likely stop if you take an Alaska cruise, but it’s also worth visiting otherwise.

 Skagway is a town that is trapped in time, and you’ll feel like you’re living history when you visit this place.

-The White Pass & Yukon Railway departs from here on scenic, roundtrip journeys several times each day and your ride will likely be a highlight of your trip.
-Learn about the gold rush at the Klondike Gold Rush National Park Visitor’s Center or about working women of the time period at the Red Onion Saloon Brothel Museum.
+The White Pass & Yukon Railway departs from here on scenic, roundtrip journeys several times each day, and your ride will likely be a highlight of your trip.
+Learn about the Gold Rush at the Klondike Gold Rush National Park Visitor’s Center or about working women of the period at the Red Onion Saloon Brothel Museum.

 Budget Property – Westmark Inn Skagway

-The Westmark Inn Skagway is right in the center of downtown and you can reach everything you want to see from it with ease.
-Reception is open 24 hours a day and there’s a tour desk to help you plan your next move.
+The Westmark Inn Skagway is right in the center of downtown and you can easily reach everything you want to see from it.
+Reception is open 24 hours a day, and there’s a tour desk to help you plan your next move.
 The rooms are comfortable and pleasant.